UANATACA/ONESHOT-REPO/oneshot_gui.md

 - Certificate (.cer) and key (.key) files to connect to the Uanataca production environment.
 - The Id number for the Registration Authority that will produce the certificates.

-Once you are ready to deploy One-Shot Optimizer in a production environment, you will need to configure it to use the production credentials.

 <blockquote style="background-color: #faf3ac; border-color: #5a5a5a; color: #3b3b3b;">⚠ We recommend starting from a clean copy of the One-Shot Optimizer virtual machine for this step.
 This prevents leftover files from the test environment from causing errors in production.</blockquote>